 When you visit one of our digital channels or communicate with our Customer Service department, we may collect information about you such as your name, address, postal address, email address, phone number, identification data and information regarding your use of PNSF's products and services.
 In some cases, we may even process your personal identity number.

-Moreover, PNSF may collect technical data about the devices you use to access PNSF's digital channels, including your IP address, the unique ID of the device, type of browser and cookie information.
+Moreover, PNSF may collect technical data about the devices you use to access PNSF's digital channels, including the unique ID of the device, type of browser and cookie information.
 The collection described here is performed, for example, through your entering your personal data in different forms on our digital channels, and when you communicate with PNSF and others via PNSF's social media platforms, make known opinions in our contact forms or by phone, download reports from PNSF's websites, or register for events organized by PNSF.

 PNSF may also collect anonymous demographic information which is not unique to you, such as zip code, age, gender and interests.
 When you contact us via our customer service functions – in connection with submitting a complaint, for instance – we will also process your contact information and details of the assignment.